-Kishtwar Cauldron: Account of Pakistan’s Proxy War in J&K and CT Operations in Kishtwar by GD Bakshi
+Kishtwar Cauldron: Pakistan’s Proxy War in J&K and CT Operations in Kishtwar by GD Bakshi

 Daring!
 Eloquent!
 Forceful!
 Assertive!
 Sanguine!
 Upbeat!
 These terminologies best describe the persona of Maj Gen (Dr) Gagandeep Bakshi SM, VSM (retd.).
 His path breaking book Kishtwar Cauldron is an explosive and insightful account of Pakistan’s Proxy War in J&K in general and the Counter-Terrorist (CT) operations in the grim and forbidding killing fields of Kishtwar, in particular.

 Maj Gen GD Bakshi is most eminently qualified to write about these operations due to his extensive combat experience.
 He commanded a Company in Counter-Terrorist operations in Punjab.
 He then commanded his battalion in fierce skirmishes on the LoC in Kargil.
 He went on to command a Brigade in intense CT operations in Kishtwar.
 Kishtwar Cauldron is the detailed account of those grim operations.

 He then moved on to command the reputed Romeo Force Division in concerted Counter-Terrorist operations in the volatile Rajouri and Punch districts of J&K. In between these tenures, the officer served in the prestigious Military Operations Directorate at Delhi.
 Thus he not only personally led these high risk operations in the field but also oversaw their planning at the apex level.
 He not only provides the doctrinal overview for these operations but goes on to give a blow by blow account of these campaigns and some of the debates and decision-dilemmas they generated.